 The Counseling Center is located in the Tyler Campus Center, TCC 270, and appointments are available from 8 a.m. through 4 p.m., Monday through Friday during the regular academic year and summer sessions.
 Additional information may be found on the Student Counseling Center Web site.

 The faculty and student mentoring program exists to aid students in adapting to the law school environment.
 Each new student is assigned a faculty mentor and upper division student mentors.
 The students meet with their mentors throughout the academic year.

-The Student Life Office recognizes that balance is important to maintaining a healthy lifestyle but that balance is difficult to maintain both in law school and in the legal profession.
-As a result, the Student Life Office works to ensure that programs are in place to promote the often-neglected aspects of a healthy lifestyle, including physical fitness, healthy social interaction, and spiritual life.
+The Dean of Students recognizes that balance is important to maintaining a healthy lifestyle, but that balance is difficult to maintain both in law school and in the legal profession.
+As a result, the Dean of Students works to ensure that programs are in place to promote the often-neglected aspects of a healthy lifestyle, including physical fitness, healthy social interaction, and spiritual life.

-In terms of physical fitness, the Student Life Office maintains a close relationship with Pepperdine University's Campus Recreation department.
+In terms of physical fitness, the Dean of Students maintains a close relationship with Pepperdine University's Campus Recreation department.
 Campus Recreation offers intramural and club sports, affordable group fitness classes, instructional programming, a fitness center, and outdoor excursions.
-Further, when sufficient student interest exists, the Student Life Office works with Campus Recreation to provide a group fitness class on site at the School of Law.
+Further, when sufficient student interest exists, the Dean of Students works with Campus Recreation to provide a group fitness class on site at the School of Law.
 Additional information on Campus Recreation offerings may be found on the Campus Recreation Web site.